vijayasree2005/todo-list/README.md

-# todo-list
-Simple To-Do List using HTML, CSS, JavaScript
+# To Do List App

+A simple To-Do List application built using:
+- HTML
+- CSS
+- JavaScript

+Features:
+- Add tasks
+- Checkbox to mark complete
+- Line-through effect
+- Clean UI